arnab/game_of_life/README.md

 `
 ./scripts/play_game.rb examples/pulsar.txt
 `

 # Documentation
-* Generate the yar dpcumentation by running: `yarddoc server --reload` (you need to follow the setup before this).
+* Generate the yar dpcumentation by running: `yard server --reload` (you need to follow the setup before this).
 * Then you can see it at http://localhost:8808/